tronsha/wp-slider-plugin/mpcx-slider/trunk/readme.txt

 == Installation ==

-1. Unzip and uplaod the Plugin to the `/wp-content/plugins/` directory
+1. Upload the zip file and unzip it in the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php echo do_shortcode('[slider]'); ?>` in your templates